ibm-cloud-docs/vpc/acl-create.md

    {: important}

    * **Tags** - Add user tags.
 User tags are visible account-wide.
 For more information, see [Working with tags](/docs/account?topic=account-tag).
-   * **Access management tags** - Add access management tags to help organize access control relationships.
-For more information, see [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial).
    * **VPC** - Select a VPC.
 You can use the default VPC for this public gateway, or select from the list (if defined).
 For more information, see [Getting started with Virtual Private Cloud](/docs/vpc?topic=vpc-getting-started&interface=ui).

 1. Under Rules, click the **Create +** button to configure inbound and outbound rules that define what traffic is allowed in or out of the subnet.
 For each rule, specify the following information: